Empress Dowager Bian

-Lady Bian (29 January 161 – 9 July 230), (Note: Cao Rui's biography in the Sanguozhi recorded that Lady Bian died on the wuzi day of the 6th month of the 4th year of the Taihe era of Cao Rui's reign.
-This date corresponds to 9 July 230 in the Gregorian calendar.) also known as Empress Dowager Bian or Grand Empress Dowager Bian, formally known as Empress Wuxuan, was an empress dowager and later grand empress dowager of the state of Cao Wei during the Three Kingdoms period of China.
+Lady Bian (30 December 159 or 29 January 161 (Note: According to the Book of Wei by Wang Chen et al., Lady Bian was born on the jisi day of the 12th month of the 3rd year of the Yan'xi era of the reign of Emperor Huan of Han.
+However, this is likely to be an error as there is no jisi day in the 12th month of that year.
+There is a yisi (乙巳) day in that month, and the date corresponds to 29 Jan 161 in the Julian calendar.
+The Taiping Yulan also cited the Book of Wei by Wang Chen et al., but gave the date as the yisi day of the 12th month of the 2nd year of the Yan'xi era, which also has no corresponding date in the Julian calendar; the jisi day of that month corresponds to 30 Dec 159.
+Vol.138 of Yulan, again citing the same Book of Wei, recorded that Lady Bian was born in the 3rd year of the Yan'xi era.) – 9 July 230), (Note: Cao Rui's biography in the Sanguozhi recorded that Lady Bian died on the wuzi day of the 6th month of the 4th year of the Taihe era of Cao Rui's reign.
+This date corresponds to 9 July 230 in the Gregorian calendar.
+However, Empress Dowager Bian's own biography in the Sanguozhi gives a slightly different and less precise "5th month of the 4th year of the Taihe era" as her time of death, corresponding to 30 May to 28 June 230 in the Julian calendar.) also known as Empress Dowager Bian or Grand Empress Dowager Bian, formally known as Empress Wuxuan, was an empress dowager and later grand empress dowager of the state of Cao Wei during the Three Kingdoms period of China.
 She was the wife of Cao Cao, a warlord who rose to power in the late Eastern Han dynasty and laid the foundation of Wei.
 She bore Cao Cao's successor, Cao Pi, who ended the Han dynasty and founded Wei in 220 after his father's death.